 It is generally expected that the public trading price per Share will track the NAV per Share closely over time.
 The relationship between the public trading price per Share and the NAV per Share depends, to a considerable degree, on the ability of Authorized Participants or their clients or customers to purchase and redeem Creation Units in the ordinary course.
 If the process for creating or redeeming Shares is impaired for any reason, Authorized Participants and their clients or customers may not be able to purchase and redeem Creation Units or, even if possible, may choose not to do so.
 The inability to purchase and redeem Creation Units, or the partial impairment of the ability to purchase and redeem Creation Units, could result in Shares trading at a premium or discount to the NAV of the Fund.
-Such a premium or discount could be significant, depending upon the nature or duration of the impairment.
+Such a premium or discount could be significant, depending upon the nature or duration of the impairment

-If the Fund were to issue all Shares that have been registered, it would not be able to create new Creation Units until it registered additional Shares and those additional Shares became available for sale.
-An inability to create new Creation Units could increase the possibility that the trading price per Share would not track closely the NAV per Share.
 In addition, the Fund may, in its discretion, suspend the creation of Creation Units.
 Suspension of creations may adversely affect how the Shares are traded and could cause Shares to trade at a premium or discount to the NAV of the Fund, perhaps to a significant degree.